-- 7.14 Work closely with Business Link for Essex and the Learning and Skills Council, Essex to identify the gaps in skills for businesses in the Rochford area, and develop initiatives to meet those needs - 7.15 With Business Link for Essex target businesses in the district to achieve the Investors in People Award, recognising the need to train and develop their staff - 7.16 Ensure Rochford District Council staff are fully trained to meet the skills needs of the local authority - 7.17 Promote the use of graduate skills to small businesses through the promotion to businesses of the Shell Technology Enterprise Programme managed by Essex County Council
+Programme established through the South East Essex Economic Partnership to meet any shortfall identified. - 7.10 Work closely with Business Link for Essex and the Learning and Skills Council, Essex to identify the gaps in skills for businesses in the Rochford area, and develop initiatives to meet those needs. - 7.11 With Business Link for Essex, target businesses in the District to achieve the Investors in People Award, recognising the need to train and develop their staff. - 7.12 Ensure Rochford District Council staff are fully trained to meet the skills needs of the local authority.

+7.13 Promote the use of graduate skills to small businesses through the promotion to businesses of the Shell Technology Enterprise Programme managed by Essex County Council.

-7.18 Town Centre And Industrial Estate Enhancement
+Town Centre and Industrial Estate Enhancement

-- 7.19 Objective 3 'Support town centre and industrial estate enhancement initiatives aimed at improving the environment ensuring they area economically prosperous and competitive' - 7.20 The Council recognises its role in ensuring that the town centres in the District are improved and maintained in a way which retains the character of the area, retains shoppers and attracts new visitors.
-Local shops and town centres play an important part in the local economy and provide valued local services for those with limited transport. - 7.21 Associated community safety initiatives have been included in some instances such as CCTV, and skateboarding bye-laws.
-The Council has also funded a Market Town Health Check for Rochford being implemented through partners, Rochford Parish Council and Rochford Chamber of Trade.

-7.22 The Council will maintain its support of its local Town Centres, through mechanisms such as the Market Towns Initiative, Thames Gateway South Essex and EEDA.
+Objective 3 - 'Support town centre and industrial estate enhancement initiatives aimed at improving the environment ensuring the area is economically prosperous and competitive'

+- 7.14 The Council recognises its role in ensuring that the town centres in the District are improved and maintained in a way which retains the character of the area, retains shoppers and attracts new visitors.
+Local shops and town centres play an important part in the local economy and provide valued local services for those with limited transport.
+Investment in Rayleigh, Rochford, Hullbridge and Hockley have all been upgraded funded by the District Council with contribution from Essex County Council and the local Parish Councils where appropriate. - 7.15 Associated community safety initiatives such as CCTV have also been included where appropriate.
+The Council has also part funded a Market Town Health Check for Rochford which is being implemented by Rochford Parish Council, Rochford Chamber of Trade and Essex County Council amongst others. - 7.16 The Council will continue to look for opportunities to support its Town Centres, through mechanisms such as the Market Towns Initiative, Thames Gateway South Essex and EEDA.

-- 7.24 With Partners promote and support the market towns health check initiative to engage residents and businesses in planning the future of their town centres. - 7.25 Maintain liaison with the Chambers of Trade in their respective areas to maintain the quality and environment of the town centres. - 7.26 With business advisory partners provide information to businesses in the town centres to help them develop their businesses - 7.27 Continue to seek funding to develop sites of historic interest and support projects for improvement and access with partners, such as Rayleigh Windmill - 7.28 Promote clear sign posting for visitor information and tourism in town centres - 7.29 Link information about Rochford District to the Essex County Council Tourism web site - 7.30 Install CCTV in Hockley Town Centre, Rochford Town Centre and Hullbridge to reduce the risk of crime. - 7.31 Developing recycling initiatives in partnership with the business
+7.17 The Council will maintain regular liaison with the Chambers of Trade in their respective areas.

-- community for the industrial estates in the district, to improve the cost effectiveness of waste disposal and improve the environment - 7.32 With partners, develop a Business Watch Scheme in District's Town Centres and Industrial Estates. - 7.33 Business Support Initiatives - 7.34 Objective 4 "Work with partners to ensure that businesses, including rural businesses have access to quality and effective business support initiatives locally." - 7.35 Businesses competitiveness is about a culture of constant improvement and developing new markets and new opportunities.
+- 7.18 The Council will promote clear sign posting for visitor information and tourism in town centres. - 7.19 The Council will Link information about Rochford District to the Essex County Council Tourism website and Thames Gateway South Essex website. - 7.20 The Council will develop recycling initiatives in partnership with the business community for the industrial estates in the District, to improve the cost effectiveness of waste disposal, improve the environment and to hopefully reduce fly-tipping throughout the District. - 7.21 The Council will with partners, develop a Business Watch Scheme in District's Town Centres and Industrial Estates.

+Business Support Initiatives

+Objective 4 - "Work with partners to ensure that businesses, including rural businesses have access to quality and effective business support initiatives locally."

+7.22 Business competitiveness is about a culture of constant improvement and developing new markets and new opportunities.
 Identifying companies with growth potential and ensuring they are given the most appropriate advice and support is essential to ensure their potential is fully realised.
-The Council will work with its partners to maintain key areas of business support activity. - 7.36 Whilst business support initiatives are delivered in the main by the Councils partners, such as Business Link for Essex, the local Enterprise Agencies and Chambers of Commerce, there are a number of strands to business support which the Council can contribute. - 7.37 However the premises available for new businesses are limited.
+The Council will work with its partners to maintain key areas of business support activity.

+These have included:

+- Industrial Estate Enhancements - Property Pilot Database locating commercial premises - Commercial Waste/Recycling Initiatives - LSC Profit from Learning skills and training for business